kreier/kreier.github.io/README.md

 # Labs

 - [Labs for physics, chemistry and biology](./labs) with data as .csv or .xlsx as well as Jupyter Notebooks.
+- [IB Physics slides and worksheets](./physics) in pptx, docx, pdf and Jupyter notebook ipynb.

 # Software